Katie Feenstra-Mattera: College career

-WNBA career
+Professional career

-Mattera was originally selected by the Connecticut Sun on April 16, 2005, during the 2005 WNBA Draft, but was quickly traded to the San Antonio Silver Stars in exchange for the Silver Stars' player Margo Dydek (the tallest player in the WNBA).
+Mattera was originally selected by the Connecticut Sun on April 16, 2005, during the 2005 WNBA draft, but was quickly traded to the San Antonio Silver Stars in exchange for the Silver Stars' player Margo Dydek (the tallest player in the WNBA).

 On September 14, 2005, she was named to the WNBA All-Rookie Team.

 On February 22, 2007, she was traded to the Detroit Shock in exchange for Ruth Riley.

 On February 6, 2008, she was selected in the expansion draft by the Atlanta Dream.

 Coaching career

 On November 5, 2019, Mattera was named assistant women's basketball coach at Liberty University.
 Her first head coaching job was at Cornerstone University., where she served for six years.